 87. Colorado State

-Reason for Optimism: The Rams have to replace All-Mountain West quarterback Nick Stevens, but Collin Hill is back after using a redshirt year in 2017 to recover from a knee injury.
+Reason for Optimism: The Rams have to replace All-Mountain West quarterback Nick Stevens, but Collin Hill could return after using a redshirt year in 2017 to recover from a knee injury.
 Hill threw for 1,096 yards and eight scores as a freshman in 2016.
+However, Hill reinjured his knee this spring, leaving his status for 2018 surrounded in uncertainty.
 Coach Mike Bobo’s offense will miss running back Dalyn Dawkins, but there’s quality depth at running back.
 Tennessee transfer Preston Williams is slated to step in at receiver to help replace Michael Gallup.
 Defensive back Jordan Fogal (71 stops) was granted an additional year of eligibility.

-Reason for Concern: How quickly can Hill knock off the rust at quarterback?
+Reason for Concern: How quickly can Hill knock off the rust if he's able to return from the knee injury?
+Could Colorado State look to add a graduate transfer this offseason?
 In addition to Gallup, the Rams must replace two other key targets in the passing game and revamp the left side of the offensive line.
 Bobo overhauled his defensive staff in an effort to improve a unit that allowed 6.3 yards per play in 2017.
 The rebuilding effort won’t be easy.
-Colorado State loses three out of its top six tacklers and struggled to prevent big plays last year.
+The Rams lose three out of its top six tacklers and struggled to prevent big plays last year.